dslavulj/TVZ-PWA/README.md

 # TVZ-PWA
-Homework codes for a subject Programiranje Web Aplikacija in college Zagreb University of applied sciences.
+Homework codes for a subject Programiranje Web Aplikacija in college Zagreb University of Applied Sciences.
 2019.